 Why the world needs more insect proof clothing

 Many of us believe they should fear sharks, lions, and crocodiles.
 The most dangerous animal in the world, however, is also one of the smallest: the mosquito.
 Not because of the size of their teeth (the mosquito has not got any), but because of the deadly diseases they transmit.
-Zika, Malaria, and Yellow fever are all passed on to humans by mosquitos, and kill more than a million people a year are killed from these diseases.
+Zika, Malaria, and Yellow fever are all passed on to humans by mosquitos.
+As a result, more than a million people a year are killed from these diseases.
 As opposed to sharks, lions, and crocodiles, they are very difficult to run away from.
 So instead of running, we better get them to dislike us.
 The solution?
 Insect proof clothing!

 Why are there still mosquito-borne diseases?

 First things first.
 Why are there still so many mosquito-borne diseases in the world?
 There are several reasons why mankind has not been able to eradicate them just yet.
 Malaria, for example, comes in four different species that all respond to medicines in their own way.
-And as Malaria infected people do not automatically develop immunity, the disease may hit the same person several times.
+And as Malaria infected people do not automatically develop immunity.
+Meaning the disease may hit the same person several times.
 This has everything to do with the fact that mosquito-borne diseases tend to evolve over time.
 Therefore, vaccination is often ineffective, as it fights the wrong ‘version’ of the disease.
 In the case of yellow fever, vaccination is effective but only protects us for ten years.
 So, no matter how you put it; mosquito-borne diseases are an eternal headache.

 Would vaccination do the trick?